yanicells/yanicells/setup.md

+## VS Code Setup Guide
+- Install all my extensions
+- Import settings from `vscode-settings.json`
+- Set up keybindings from `vscode-keybindings.json`
+- Download JetBrains Mono font and set it as the default font in settings, and terminal settings.
+- Have default terminal as git bash or WSL depending on the project.

 ## Additional Reminders

 - Add two directories in my explorer quick access, one for where I use git bash and one for where I use WSL.